Each year, approximately 2.4 million people – more than

 to poison contact or ingestion, call 911 or your local emergency number

 immediately.
-If your child has come in contact with poison or you suspect that your
+If your child has come in contact with poison and has mild or no

 types and methods of poisoning require different, immediate treatment: